zilliztech/milvus-backup/README.md

 # Milvus-backup

-Milvus-backup is a tool to backup and recover Milvus data.
+Milvus-backup is a tool to backup and restore Milvus data.
 It can be used as a command line or an API server.

 Milvus-backup needs to visit Milvus proxy and minio cluster.
-Currently, Milvus-backup get these configs by reading `milvus.yaml` file.
-Same behaviour as Milvus.
-A default `milvus.yaml` is in `milvus-backup/configs/`.
-You can replace it with the config of your cluster.
-Both command line and REST API server need it.
+Related config can be edited in `configs/back.yaml`.

 Milvus-backup has no large impact on Milvus.
-Milvus cluster can work as usual during backup.
+Milvus cluster can work as usual during backup and restore.

 # Interfaces